-We will collect any biological samples from future routine clinical lab work done at any UCLA Health laboratory.
-With your permission, we may: 1) use leftover biological specimens from any future routine lab work done at any UCLA Health laboratory, and/or 2) collect an extra tube of blood as part of a future blood draw or IV placement during a routine visit.*You will not need to undergo any additional needle sticks, tests or procedures.
+We will collect some biological samples from some of your future routine clinical lab work done at any UCLA Health laboratory.
+With your permission, we may: 1) use leftover biological specimens from any future routine lab work done at any UCLA Health laboratory, 2) collect an extra tube of blood as part of a future blood draw or IV placement during a routine visit, and/or 3) collect saliva if you are at a clinic that collects samples for precision medicine.

 Your samples will be stored indefinitely.

 Your samples may be used for a variety of research purposes (e.g., cancer, heart disease, diabetes) and for product development.

 Your sample may be used to study how genes affect health or respond to treatment.
 Genes contain pieces of DNA that control how our cells and bodies develop and work.
 The DNA code is what you inherit from your parents and pass on to your children.
 Researchers can use a number of methods, including whole genome sequencing, to look at parts or all of your DNA code.

 Researchers also put genetic and other non-identifiable information about you and your health conditions, into a research database.
 This increases knowledge and can make future research discoveries happen more quickly.

 Researchers may use your samples to create new products useful for research or clinical treatment.
 Your sample may include cells that can be made to grow indefinitely in the laboratory, called a “cell line,” or your sample could be used to develop or test new treatments.

 Only researchers and research projects approved by a UCLA research-review process may receive samples for research.
 Most samples will go to UCLA researchers, but we may also choose to share samples with researchers from other universities, government researchers and researchers from private companies that work on developing new tests or treatments.